CML 2.9

 CML 2.9 has the following containers ready to go.

-• Browsers, like Chrome and Firefox.
-This is helpful if you want you need a browser for in-lab.
+Browsers, like Chrome and Firefox.
+This is helpful if you need a browser for in-lab stuff.
+Things within the lab that have a web GUI.

-• Routing, Free-Range Routing (FRR) is a lightweight open-source routing device that supports OSPF and other protocols.
-This is helpful in simulating routing and easy on the resources if you just want to play with a routing protocol.
+Routing, Free-Range Routing (FRR) is a lightweight open-source routing device that supports OSPF and other protocols.
+This is helpful in simulating routing and easy on the resources if you just want to play with just a routing protocol and not configuration of a specific device.
+I wouldn't be surprised if you can also advertise routes into a network.

-• Network Services, Dnsmasq, Syslog, Netflow, Nginx, Radius, and TACACS+ all awesome tools to really get your simulation into a real world setup.
+Network Services, Dnsmasq, Syslog, Netflow, Nginx, Radius, and TACACS+ all awesome software to really get your simulation feel like a real world setup.

 Cloning

-A nice to have feature that allows you to clone a customized node.
+A nice to have feature that allows you to clone an already customized node.
 Perhaps you setup a node and don't want to re-configure it every time you lab, you can copy and paste that node as a new image type.

 Git Integration

-For me this is probably my favorite feature, you can tie your CML system to an external git repository.
+For me this is probably my favorite feature, you can tie your CML system to an external git repository for labs.
 By tieing to an external repository the sample labs within CML are synced with that external git resource.

 Once you sync you will see labs within the sample labs area of CML.
-Tools->Sample Labs You can have multiple repos listed so depending what you got you can search and import labs from within CML. 🥳
+Tools->Sample Labs You can have multiple repos listed so depending what you got, maybe your own repository?
+You can search and import labs from within CML. 🥳

 Lab Lab Lab

-One of the things I do often is lab, to me that's the only way to learn and play around with things when it comes networking.
-Theory is awesome but actually configuring something with hands-on is so much better.
+One of the things I do often is lab, for me that's the only way to learn and play around with things when it comes to networking and even general information technology.
+Theory is awesome but actually configuring something with "hands-on" is so much better.
 CML makes it pretty easy to ask yourself "Hmm I wonder if that would work?" and then you lab it up to test it out.
 A simple sandbox for all of your curiosities!